flutter/plugins/packages/android_alarm_manager/README.md

 memory and communication between isolates must be done via message passing (see more documentation on isolates [here](https://api.dart.dev/stable/2.0.0/dart-isolate/dart-isolate-library.html)).

-## Using other plugins in alarm callbacks

-If alarm callbacks will need access to other Flutter plugins, including the alarm manager plugin itself, it may be necessary to inform the background service how to initialize plugins depending on which Flutter Android embedding the application is using.

-### Flutter Android Embedding V2

-For the Flutter Android Embedding V2, plugins are registered with the background isolate via reflection so `AlarmService.setPluginRegistrant` does not need to be called.

 For help getting started with Flutter, view our online [documentation](https://flutter.dev/).